curatorsigma/critic-format/TEI_subspec.md

 - BCP47 Codes MUST be used to define the source language.
     - Common Codes used for the transcription of biblical manuscripts are:
         - `hbo-Hebr`, `hbo-Phnx`, `smp-Hebr`, `grc`

-## Text Structure
-Text is structured as two levels of nested divs:
-- column (represented by a `div` with `type="column"`)
-    - line (represented by a `div` with `type="line"`)
-    - Every block of normal text MUST be enclosed in `<p>` unless it is special in some way (see below for special cases).
-Notice that one page is one OS file, so no folio/page-breaks will ever occur inside one file.
-For both column and line, the `n` attribute with the correct number SHOULD be given.
-If it is not given, the number is supplied sequentially, starting from 1
-When lines or columns are missing, `n` MUST be applied.

 ### Versification
 It is the goal of text criticism to be as faithful to each manuscript as possible, and to approach ancient texts on their own merit.